ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 This step usually involves setting an environment variable or accessing a config file.

-The easiest way to pass an environment variable credential to training workers is through :ref:`Runtime environments <runtime-environments>`, where you initialize with the following code:
+The easiest way to pass an environment variable credential to training workers is through :ref:`runtime environments <runtime-environments>`, where you initialize with the following code:

 .. code-block:: python